apache/datasketches-website/docs/Quantiles/QuantilesAccuracy.md

 All of these plots were generated from one set of values, and is not a test of the error bounds.

 The following plot illustrates the maximum observed normalized rank error of DoublesSketch with k=128 in 1000 trials at each stream length.
-The code to reproduce this measurement is available in the DataSketches/characterization repository.
+The code to reproduce this measurement is available in the  [DataSketches/characterization](https://github.com/DataSketches/characterization/tree/master/src/main/java/com/yahoo/sketches/characterization/quantilesDataSketches/characterization) repository.
+Note that these measurements are not directly comparable to the values in the table above as this graph plots the actual maximum of 1000 trials for only the half-open intervals (-Infinity, Q], which is relevant to simple queries such as <i>getRank(double value)</i>.

 <img class="doc-img-half" src="{{site.docs_img_dir}}/quantiles/qds-7-compact-accuracy-1k-20180110.png" alt="QuantilesRankError" />